bitextor/neural-document-aligner/README.md

 ### Input format

 The input file is expected to be TSV (Tab-Separated Values) file.
 The columns which we expect are:

-1. Path to document in language `src-lang`.
-2. Path to document in language `trg-lang`.
-3. Path to embedding of the document provided in the 1st column.
-4. Path to embedding of the document provided in the 2nd column.
-5. URL related to the document of the 1st column (other information which is related to the document uniquely can also be provided instead of the URL). '-' if you do not want to provide this information.
-6. URL related to the document of the 2nd column (other information which is related to the document uniquely can also be provided instead of the URL). '-' if you do not want to provide this information.

-Usually, we have documents with their language code, but we do not have a relation between the documents.
-In this case, you can use `--input-src-and-trg-splitted` in order to use the following format in the input file:

 1. Path to document
 2. Path to embedding of the document provided in the 1st column.